Checking the Lake Lower Water Levels Benefits Video: Behind the Scenes - Lowering Water Levels

-The camera takes a photo every five minutes (Images aren’t recorded/saved.)
+The camera takes a photo every five minutes (Images aren’t recorded/saved).
 You can see what we see on the US Geological Survey’s website.

 Lower Water Levels

 Before the pilot program, we manually lowered water levels at Lake Johnson.
-This included taking a boat to the structure in the lake and turning the wheel to open the dam spillway.
+This included taking a boat to the structure in the lake and turning the wheel to open the valves for the dam spillway.
 Doing this was unsafe.
 The structure’s ladder is slippery during bad weather and covered in algae from the water.

 We see conditions in real time and notify first responders sooner to prepare for flooding.